PAIN MANAGEMENT

 Hypnotherapy shows you how to apply self-hypnosis to

-yourself (all hypnosis is self-hypnosis, it is a therapy of
+yourself (all hypnosis is self-hypnosis, it is a therapy of consent,

-No. You intercept your neuro-transmitter's response and
+intercept your neuro-transmitter's response and twitch it.

 You focus completely, wholly, from the depth of your being on